becomesco/purple-cheetah/README.md

 lead to unpredictable behaviors.
 In short, errors are bad in all application types and large part of developing a backend application is spent on handling errors.
-Because of this, Purple Cheetah comes with simple http error handler which wraps all http methods created using `@Controller` decorator.
+Because of this, Purple Cheetah comes with simple http error handler which wraps all http methods created using `@Main` decorator.

 Basic idea is that errors can be split into 2 groups: